Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Introduction

-The goal of the upper level (UL) problem is to determine the optimal value of the UL function $f_u: \mathbb{R}^n\times\mathbb{R}^m \to \mathbb{R}$, where the UL variables~$x$ are subjected to UL constraints ($x \in X$) and the UL variables~$y$ are subjected to being an optimal solution of the lower level (LL) problem.
-In the LL problem, the LL function $f_\ell: \mathbb{R}^n\times\mathbb{R}^m \to \mathbb{R}$ is optimized in the LL variables~$y$, subject to the LL constraints $y \in Y(x)$.
-Since the goal of this paper is to propose and analyze a general optimization methodology for a stochastic BLP, the LL problem is assumed to be well-defined, in the sense of having a unique solution~$y(x)$ for all $x \in X$.
+The goal of the upper-level~(UL) problem is to determine the optimal value of the UL function $f_u: \mathbb{R}^n\times\mathbb{R}^m \to \mathbb{R}$, where the UL variables~$x$ are subjected to UL constraints~($x \in X$) and the lower-level~(LL) variables~$y$ are subjected to being an optimal solution of the~LL problem.
+In the LL problem, the LL function $f_\ell: \mathbb{R}^n\times\mathbb{R}^m \to \mathbb{R}$ is optimized in the LL variables~$y$, subject to the~LL constraints~$y \in Y(x)$.
+We will state the assumptions required for stochastic gradient descent in Subsection~\ref{subsec:general_assumptions}.
+We will assume~$f_u$ to be continuously differentiable in~$(x, y)$ and~$f_{\ell}$ to be twice continuously differentiable in~$(x, y)$.
+We will also assume the LL problem to be well-defined, in the sense that an~LL optimal solution~$y(x)$ exists and is unique for all $x \in X$.
 Hence, problem~\ref{prob:bilevel} is equivalent to a problem posed solely in the UL variables:

-Also, note that the UL constraints ($x \in X$) are only posed in the UL variables~$x$ as otherwise problem~\ref{prob:bilevel} could become intractable in the sense of having a disconnected feasible region in the $(x,y)$--space.
-Whenever applying orthogonal projections within stochastic gradient type methods, the sets~$X$ and~$Y(x)$ will be assumed closed and convex.
+Also, note that the UL constraints ($x \in X$) are only posed in the UL variables~$x$ as otherwise problem~\ref{prob:bilevel} could become intractable due to a disconnected feasible region in the $(x,y)$--space.
+The set~$X$ will be assumed closed and convex, which will allow us to ensure~UL feasibility by applying orthogonal projections within stochastic gradient type methods.